-Tenjin Matsuri Dedicatory Fireworks 2026 Confirmed
+Tenjin Matsuri Dedicatory Fireworks 2026 Finished Flagship event

 天神祭奉納花火 — Osaka (Kansai)